StanfordBioinformatics/encode_utils/docs/examples.rst

   conn.upload_file(file_id="ENCFF852WVP")

-This will only work if the File record has the `submitted_file_name` property set, which is interperted as the local path to the file to submit.
+This will only work if the File record has the `submitted_file_name` property set, which is interpreted as the local path to the file to submit.
-You can also explicitely set the path to the file to upload:
+You can also explicitly set the path to the file to upload:

 ::

-  conn.upload_fild(file_id="ENCFF852WVP",file_path="/path/to/myfile")
+  conn.upload_file(file_id="ENCFF852WVP",file_path="/path/to/myfile")

 POST Request
 ------------